wshaddix/http-nats-proxy/README.md

 2. Code your microservice and have it connect to nats at `nats://localhost:4222`
 3. Once your microservice is ready to test, send in http requests through CURL, Postman or whatever means you want to the http-nats-proxy at `http://localhost:5000`

+## Responsibilities of your microservices

+In order to control what gets returned from the http-nats-proxy, your microservice has to set the `response` property of the NATS message that you receive when you subscribe to a NATS subject.
+You should return the *entire* NATS message.
+You may optionally set the `responseStatusCode` and the `errorMessage` properties if an error occurs while you are processing the message.
+The nats-http-proxy will honor the `responseStatusCode` if it is set and will also format and return an error response if the `errorMessage` property has been set.